-If your child has an abnormal heartbeat (arrhythmia), Children’s Heart Center—an alliance between Mount Sinai and Children’s Hospital of Philadelphia (CHOP)—is here to answer your questions and provide world-class treatment.
+If your child has an abnormal heartbeat (arrhythmia), Mount Sinai Kravis Children’s Heart Center is here to answer your questions and provide world-class treatment.

 With compassionate, comprehensive care, we may be able to cure your child’s abnormal heart beat using minimally invasive procedures.